websaam/sdk-ts-starter/README.md

 // 2.
 Build the SDK for both client/node, and publish locally using yalc yarn build

 // 3.
-Go to the React app and link the local published sdk (change the name of the package name `sdk-ts-starter` to something you desired) yarn linkReact
+Go to the React app and link the local published sdk (change the name of the package name `@websaam/sdk-ts-starter` to something you desired) yarn linkReact

 // 4.
 In the App.js
-import * as ExampleSDK from 'sdk-ts-starter';
+import * as ExampleSDK from '@websaam/sdk-ts-starter';
 ExampleSDK.hello();

 ```